OneIdentity/SafeguardPowerBI/SafeguardSessions/README.md

 13. Select both the **Info** and **Sessions** tables, then click **Load**.
 14. Once data is imported into Power BI, you can start creating your reports by either creating them from scratch or by using the Report Template.

-You can read a more comprehensive guide on using the Power BI Connector and the Report Template in the One Idenity Safeguard Power BI Connector Tutorial that can be found on the [Technical documents for One Identity Safeguard for Priviledged Sessions] page.
+You can read a more comprehensive guide on using the Power BI Connector and the Report Template in the One Idenity Safeguard Power BI Connector Tutorial that can be found on the [Technical documents for One Identity Safeguard for Privileged Sessions] page.

 ### Fetching data from multiple SPS instances